macrowell70/sample-project/README.md

-sample project for git practice
+# sample project for git practice

+### description
+  we use this project to practice rebase workflow